🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Sure this is a lot to learn, but this is a whole new career.
 As we said earlier, you’ll be surprised how fast the time will go by once you start to learn.
 Heck… the time will pass anyway, so why not change your life and career and become a Full-Stack Web Developer?

-If you want to go the free route, then the roadmap above along with Andrei's learn to code and get hired guide will be the fastest path for you to follow on your own.
+If you want to go the free route, then the roadmap above along with my learn to code for free article will be the fastest path for you to follow on your own.

-If you want to fast-track your journey, follow our Full Stack Developer Career Path.
+If you want to fast-track your journey though and have some help along the way, then make sure to follow our Full Stack Developer Career Path.

 You’ve got this!